Healthdirect Free Australian health advice you can count on.

 When you are 70 or over, your doctor may assess your risk for falls every year, or every 6 months if you've already had a fall.

-You can help by following the nutrition and exercise advice above.
-If needed, your doctor may also give you special exercises to reduce your risk of falling, help you with aids at home, as well as reviewing any medicines that could make you unsteady.
+You can help prevent falls by following the nutrition and exercise advice above.
+Your doctor may also give you some exercises to do to reduce your risk of falling.
+It is useful to review your medicines too.

 Vision and hearing